 Each candidate will be allowed three (3) minutes to present his or her platform or speech during an election session.
 Candidates will answer one impromptu leadership question, randomly drawn.
 All questions asked will be professional in nature and will attempt to reveal the candidate’s creativity and leadership ability.

 Each candidate will be seated at a table prior to the election session for a “Meet the Candidate” Session.
-No materials of any sort will be allowed to be distributed to delegates with the exception of a business card with candidate contact information.
+No materials of any sort will be allowed to be distributed to delegates except for a business card with candidate contact information.

 Each candidate must attend an orientation meeting.
 At this meeting, the candidates will be given their speech order, and order for the impromptu question that will be asked of them.